oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 Now the result management system has the problem of matching results between the newer and the older versions of the tool. `deprecatedIds` solves this problem.

-> EXAMPLE: In this example, version 1 of an analysis tool defines rule `CA1000`.
+> EXAMPLE 1: In this example, version 1 of an analysis tool defines rule `CA1000`.
 A run of this tool finds two results.
 The result management system decides that neither result was previously detected, so it marks them as with `"baselineState": "new"` ([§3.27.24](#baselinestate-property)), producing this log:
 >
 > ```json
 > {